 The highlighting part is that it features a special Modulation/FX control for realistic rotary and vibrato effects on select instruments.

-This feature enables a player to exercise more controls over the internal sound.
+This feature enables a player to exercise more control over the internal sound.
 However, Allegro only comes with basic 8 tones.

 For your private practice, a headphone jack is also provided.
 You can even connect a sustain pedal to the piano too.